J-Dattani/Voyageur-Bags/README.md

+# Voyageur Bags - E-commerce Website

 <h1>
   <img src="https://github.com/J-Dattani/Voyageur-Bags/blob/main/img/bags.svg" alt="Voyageur Bags Logo" width="50" style="vertical-align: middle; margin-right: 10px;">
   Voyageur Bags - E-commerce Website
 </h1>

 Voyageur Bags is an e-commerce website dedicated to showcasing and selling various types of bags, such as duffel bags, travel bags, and more.
-This project was developed during my internship at **9Brainz** and is now open-sourced for the community to explore, learn, and contribute.
+This project was developed during my internship at **9 Brainz**.
+While it is available for the community to explore and learn from, forking or committing changes to the repository is not permitted as it is proprietary to the company.
+However, users can run it locally to test its functionality.

 ## Features
 - Browse a variety of bag collections.
 - User-friendly design with responsive layouts.
-- Functionalities implemented with HTML, PHP, CSS, JavaScript, and V6.
+- Functionalities implemented with HTML, PHP, CSS, and JavaScript.
 - Admin panel for full control over:
   - Adding new items.
   - Creating new bag categories.